jongio/vscodespaces/vscodespaces/reference/vsonline-cli.md

 The environment name

 - **`-v | --service`**
-If supplied, runs the local agent as a service/daemon on this machine (Requires admin/sudo privileges on Windows and OSX)
+If supplied, runs the local agent as a service/daemon on this machine (Requires admin/sudo privileges on Windows and OSX).
+Only supported on Linux distributions that are using systemd / systemctl, hence this is not supported on Alpine and others.

 - **`-? | -h | --help`**
 Show help information